josephnelson-Allen/DL4neurons/README.md

 Obtain cell models from https://bbp.epfl.ch/nmc-portal/web/guest/downloads

-They will arrive as a zip file called models.py, which you should save into a directory called hoc_templates alongside run.py
+They will arrive as a zip file called models.zip, which you should save into a directory called hoc_templates alongside run.py

-Then enter hoc_templates and unzip models.py, and all the individual cells:
+Then enter hoc_templates and unzip models.zip, and all the individual cells zipped within:

 ```
 $ cd hoc_templates